wp-plugins/tracking-script-manager/readme.txt

 == Description ==

-Add tracking codes and scripts, or any code to the header or footer of your WordPress website without editing code.
+Add tracking codes and scripts, or any code to the header, footer or specific page of your WordPress website without editing code.
 Easily manage existing scripts including editing, updating, reordering and deactivating.
 Tracking Scripts Manager is especially useful for advertising tracking scripts, analytic scripts, and promotional scripts.

 == Installation ==

 1. Upload the 'tracking-script-manager' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Click on the 'Tracking Scripts' options page.
+3. Click on the 'Tracking Scripts Manager' options page.

 == Frequently Asked Questions ==

 = How do I add a script? =

-On the "Add New" tab, enter a name and the script code to either the Header or Footer section and click "Add Scripts".
+On the "Add New" tab, select the location for the script (header or footer) and whether you want it to be global or page-specific.
+If its global, simply enter a name and the content of the script.
+If page-specific, select the post type and the post for which to add the script.
+Then enter a name and the script content.

 = How do I delete a script? =

-On the "Existing" tab, click the delete (X) button next to the script you would like to delete.
+On either the "Global" or "Specific Location" tabs, click the delete (X) button next to the script you would like to delete.
 Confirm your decision to delete and then click "Update Scripts".

 = How do I reorder scripts? =

-On the "Existing" tab, simply click and drag the script to the new position you would like it to be.
+On either the "Global" or "Specific Location" tabs, simply click and drag the script to the new position you would like it to be.
 Then click "Update Scripts".

 == Screenshots ==

-1. Add a new Tracking Script to the header and/or footer.
+1. Add a new Tracking Script globally to the header or footer.
+2. Add a new Tracking Script to a specific post or page (including custom post types).
+3. View your global Tracking Scripts.
-2. View your current Tracking Scripts.
+4. View your page-specific Tracking Scripts.
-3. Edit the name and actual code for the script.

 == Changelog ==

+= 1.1 =
+* Major Upgrade: Allows for scripts to be added to a specific page

 = 1.0.9 =
 * Cleaning up script enqueuing